MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 External Images
 ~~~~~~~~~~~~~~~

-An immutable image can be stored in an :ref:`external memory<chapter.microej.applicationResources>`.
+To fetch immutable images from external memory, the application must pre-register the :ref:`external Image resources<chapter.microej.applicationResources>`.
-The management of this kind of image may be different than the internal images and can require some allocations in the :ref:`images_heap`.
+The management of this kind of image may be different than the internal images and may require some allocations in the :ref:`images_heap`.
 For more details about the external image management, refers to the VEE Port Guide chapter :ref:`section_image_external_memory`.

 Image Generator Error Messages